ARMmbed/mbed-js-repl-example/README.md

 ### Patching mbed-js-gulp

-This application depends on [this pull request](https://github.com/ARMmbed/mbed-js-gulp/pull/9) to mbed-js-gulp.
+This application depends on [this pull request](https://github.com/jerryscript-project/jerryscript/pull/1458) to JerryScript (manually patch the `build/jerryscript` folder).

 ## Build